Silver City (1951 film): Production

-The film was based on the 1947 novel High Vermillion.
-(This was reprinted in 1949 as Hands Off.)

-In February 1951 film rights were bought by producer Nat Holt who hired Frank Gruber to do a script.
+The film is based on the 1947 novel High Vermillion by Luke Short, which was reprinted in 1949 as Hands Off.
+In February 1951, the film rights to the book were bought by producer Nat Holt, who hired Frank Gruber to write a script.

-The title was changed to Silver City and Edmond O'Brien was signed to star.

-Rhonda Fleming was originally announced as O'Brien's costar.
-However, by late March 1951, Yvonne de Carlo signed to play the female lead.
-"It's a very real, believable character," she said.
-Her fee by this stage was $50,000 a film.
+Rhonda Fleming was originally announced as Edmond O'Brien's costar, but by late March 1951, Yvonne De Carlo signed to play the female lead.

-Filming started on 30 April 1951 by which stage the title had been changed to Silver City.

-De Carlo later made another film for Holt at Paramount, Hurricane Smith (1952).
+Filming began on April 30, 1951.

 Reception

-The Los Angeles Times said the storyline was occasionally "baffling" but the film was full of "heaps of novel and exciting incidents".
+In a contemporary review for the Los Angeles Times, critic Grace Kingsley wrote: "While westerns are not usually mystery stories, spectators may find certain baffling elements when they try to figure out some spots in the plot of 'Silver City' ...
+However, most are crystal clear and there are heaps of novel and exciting incidents to keep one glued to his seat.
+Technicolor brings out the beauty in gals and other scenery."